ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 At the top of your intake form, you should outline several key pieces of information for candidates:

- Reiterate the role they are applying for and its key requirements and
+* Reiterate the role they are applying for and its key requirements and impact.

-impact.

- Reiterate your company s core values and provide a sample of your
+* Reiterate your company s core values and provide a sample of your culture.

-culture.

- Set expectations for the hiring process, how long it will take, how many

-steps there are, and generally what the process looks like.
+* Set expectations for the hiring process, how long it will take, how many steps there are, and generally what the process looks like.

-Intake Form Questionnaire
+#### Intake Form Questionnaire

-The questionnaire should include a request for the candidate s rØsumØ

-(or LinkedIn profile URL), ask some questions required by legal and HR with respect to employment eligibility, and then ideally ask a few qualifying questions of the candidate.
+The questionnaire should include a request for the candidate's resume (or LinkedIn profile URL), ask some questions required by legal and HR with respect to employment eligibility, and then ideally ask a few qualifying questions of the candidate.
 The qualifying questions should be light-touch, generally freeform, and possibly even technical questions to ensure the candidate is in the right ballpark for the role.
-For example, for

-a role that requires experience in JavaScript, it's not unreasonable to confirm that experience in the questionnaire with a question like, Rate your comfort level working with JavaScript on a scale from not comfortable to
+For example, for a role that requires experience in JavaScript, it's not unreasonable to confirm that experience in the questionnaire with a question like, Rate your comfort level working with JavaScript on a scale from not comfortable to extremely comfortable.

- extremely comfortable.

- is may seem redundant to the requirements listed in the job description, and it is, though you d be surprised how many rØsumØs will come through lacking basic qualifications. ese questions are quick/trivial for

-the candidate to answer and just as quick for a hiring manager to use to filter out applicants.
+This may seem redundant to the requirements listed in the job description, and it is, though you d be surprised how many resumes will come through lacking basic qualifications. ese questions are quick/trivial for the candidate to answer and just as quick for a hiring manager to use to filter out applicants.

-If you're inundated with candidates and want to do a bit more filtering at this stage, the questionnaire can also include one or two more interesting

-or difficult questions.
+If you're inundated with candidates and want to do a bit more filtering at this stage, the questionnaire can also include one or two more interesting or difficult questions.
 If you include these, be sure to still keep them brief; you don't want to lose candidates in this form because the questions were too arduous.
 If you're overwhelmed with applicants then bias towards more data to filter with here, otherwise maybe it's best to save more nuanced qualifications for further down the funnel.

 Some example questions for an intake form covering broad compatibility and self-identified technical familiarity (I've included a sample at ctohb. com/templates):

- As a great candidate, you'll receive a ton of offers.
-Compensation and

-benefits being equal, what will make you pick one company over another?
+* As a great candidate, you'll receive a ton of offers.
+Compensation and benefits being equal, what will make you pick one company over another?

- What are deal makers and deal breakers in your next move?
+* What are deal makers and deal breakers in your next move?

- What gives you energy in your work?
+* What gives you energy in your work?
 What taxes your energy?

- What are your geographic expectations (location, remote, on-site)?
+* What are your geographic expectations (location, remote, on-site)?

- How familiar are you with basic technical qualifiers: rank familiarity

-with [relevant programming language or tool] on a scale of 1 10?
+* How familiar are you with basic technical qualifiers: rank familiarity with [relevant programming language or tool] on a scale of 1-10?

-**PHONE SCREEN![ref3]**
+#### Phone Screen

 The initial phone screen, like everything in the interview process, serves a dual function: it's an opportunity to learn more about the candidate, and it's the candidate s first interaction with (and evaluation of) a human at your company.